 Learn how to distinguish between acute and chronic dyspnoea, so you can manage symptoms when they occur and find the appropriate treatment you need.

 Feeling short of breath can be an uncomfortable or frightening experience, especially if it has never happened to you before.
-If you are having shortness of breath or difficulty breathing, go to the A&E department immediately.
+If you are having shortness of breath or difficulty breathing, go to the Urgent Care Centre (UCC) immediately.